pent0/csnack/specs/CDESIGN.md

     - Compiler, compile AST into SIRs
     - Decompiler, which takes SIR binary and decompile them to SIRs
     - Interpreter, which interprets SIR binary until the call stack is wiped out.

-- This markdown node will do a brief explaination of them: